Frequently Asked Questions

 Getting best results from Pour Copper

 The [Pour Copper] option can be used to automatically add copper shapes to "fill" the spaces between other items on a layer.
 This is often used, for example, to provide additional shielding by attaching the poured copper to the ground net.
+It is also useful if a power plane includes tracking as it has the ability to remove shards of isolated copper which the simpler power plane algorithm could not do.

 The routines that generate the filled copper areas are obviously quite complex, and there are certain things that you can do to help achieve the best results.
 One of the most important things is to avoid very short, or very slightly angled, segments in your tracks and shapes.
 Try and use a reasonable working grid, or use one of the 'segment modes' such as 'orthogonal' or 'right angle' to help you keep segments properly lined up.
+There is a tool to help with this which can reveal unintentionally angled tracks.
+Under [View], [Display] on the centre column of the [Settings and Highlights] tab is an option for 'Angled Tracks'.
+This will cause any tracks at an angle to be flagged in the appropriate colour.
+Note that orthogonal tracks, and those at any multiple of 45 degrees won't be flagged.
+Neither will any curved sections of track.